thojfkno/Detection-and-Tracking-of-Drug-Trafficking-in-Encrypted-Social-Media/README.md

 6. User Tracking & Alert System

 This final block tracks the behavior of identified suspicious users over time and generates alerts or reports to assist cybercrime and law enforcement agencies.

+# Drawvbacks and Overcome :

+1. Limited Access to Encrypted / Private Messages
+✔ How It Is Overcome

+Used Algorithms:

+✅ Pattern Recognition

+✅ Clustering (Network Analysis)

+✅ Random Forest / SVM

+2. Dynamic & Evolving Slang / Code Language
+✔ How It Is Overcome

+Used Algorithms:

+✅ NLP (Word2Vec, FastText, BERT)

+⚠️ Naive Bayes (limited)

+⚠️ SVM (with NLP features)

+3. False Positives / False Negatives
+✔ How It Is Overcome

+Used Algorithms:

+✅ Random Forest

+✅ SVM

+✅ Naive Bayes (baseline)

+✅ Ensemble Learning

+4. Data Privacy & Ethical Constraints
+✔ How It Is Overcome

+Used Techniques (not specific algorithms):

+✅ Pattern-level analysis

+✅ Clustering on anonymized data

+✅ No content storage

+5. Lack of Large Labeled Datasets
+✔ How It Is Overcome

+Used Algorithms:

+✅ Semi-supervised learning

+✅ Clustering

+✅ Transfer learning (BERT)

+⚠️ Naive Bayes (needs labels)